shaccou/penguin/_posts/2014-01-02-introducing-poole.md

 ### Browser support

-Poole and it's themes are by preference a forward-thinking project.
+Penguin and it's themes are by preference a forward-thinking project.
 In addition to the latest versions of Chrome, Safari (mobile and desktop), and Firefox, it is only compatible with Internet Explorer 9 and above.

 ### Download

-Poole is developed on and hosted with GitHub.
+Penguin is developed on and hosted with GitHub.
 Head to the <a href="https://github.com/poole/poole">GitHub repository</a> for downloads, bug reports, and features requests.

 Thanks!